 Figures Captions

 Figure 1.
-Snow penitentes developed at the Coropuna permafrost monitoring site.
+Snow penitentes developed at the Coropuna permafrost-monitoring site.

-Figure 2 study area: Southern Peruvian Andes, western part of Altiplano; ice-capped Coropuna (15°32′S; 72°39′W; 6,377 m a.s.l.) is a dormant volcano, and ice-free Chachani is part of a volcanic complex (16°11′S; 71°31′W; 6,057 m a.s.l.).
-There are active volcanoes such as Misti (5,822m), Sabancaya (,5976m), and Ubinas (5,672m) nearby, but no permafrost was reported on the slopes of these active volcanoes due to the higher geothermal rate (ref).
+Figure 2 study area: Southern Peruvian Andes, western part of Altiplano; ice-capped Coropuna (15°32′S; 72°39′W; 6377 m a.s.l.) is a dormant volcano, and ice-free Chachani is part of a volcanic complex (16°11′S; 71°31′W; 6,057 m a.s.l.).
+There are active volcanoes such as Misti (also known as Guagua Putina, 5822m), Sabancaya (5976m), and Ubinas (5672m) nearby, but no permafrost was reported on the slopes of these active volcanoes due to the higher geothermal rate (ref).

 Figure 3.
-Lapse rate from Coropuna south- and north-facing slopes and Chachani south-facing slope at 30cm ground depth and air temperatures.
+Lapse rate for a ground depth of 30cm and air temperatures on Coropuna’s south- and north-facing slopes and Chachani’s south-facing slope.

 Figure 4.
-Annual mean, maximum, and minimum borehole temperature profiles (e.g. trumpet curve) for both the Chachani and Coropuna permafrost monitoring sites.
+Annual mean, maximum, and minimum borehole temperature profiles (e.g. trumpet curve) for both the Chachani and Coropuna permafrost-monitoring sites.

 Figure 5a.
 Resistivity tomography results from the Coropuna permafrost site.